hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - What types of token can be used to handle authorization?
 What is the challenge with each type and how to handle it?
 - What problem externalized config solves?
 - What are the dif approaches to implement externalized config?
 What are the advs and disadvs of each?
-- What is observability?
+- What is the goal of observability?
 - Which observability aspects should be considered?
 - What is the function of a health check endpoint?
 - What is log aggregation?
 Which functions should a log infra supports?
 - Why distributed tracing is needed?
 How is it implemented?
 - What is application metrics?
 Why do we need it?
 What is its typical architecture?
-What are dif types of metrics?
+What are the dif types of metrics?
 - What are the attributes of a common metric sample?
 - What is the responsibility of devs to have application metrics available?
 What are the dif ways to send to metric service?
-- Why do we need exception tracking when already have logging?
+- Why do we need exception tracking when we already have logging?
 How is it implemented?
 - What is audit logging?
 Why do we need it?
 Which info should be recorded?
 What are the dif ways to implement it?
 - What is microservice chassis?
-What is the adv & disadv of it?
+What are the adv & disadv of it?
 - What is a service mesh?
 Why do we need it?
 What functions does it serve?

 # Deployment